TonyHC/Project-Management-Tool/README.md

   - Accessing a URL not part of the web app shows a NotFound page

 - All other pages are protected routes
-  - When a user tries to access a private page; the web application redirects the user back to the Login page
+  - When a user tries to access a private page, the user is redirected back to the Login page

 - When registering a new user, the username needs to be unique